-When you phone, tell them briefly that you’ve found live termites (or termite damage which may or may not be active).
+When you phone, tell them briefly that you’ve found live white ants and termites (or termite damage which may or may not be active).

 Ask what it costs to have their inspector make an assessment and prepare a proposal.
 (Few companies give free written assessments; it takes time to be thorough and there are litigation consequences if they get it wrong or miss something due to rushing through an unpaid-for inspection).